htc-ccis1301/fall-2016/src/morea/page-layout/ex-dev-tools-p2.md

 ### Task 4
-While still looking at the hero image element, show the developer tools can be used to identify the exact size of the image shown in pixels.
+While still looking at the hero image element, show how the developer tools can be used to identify the exact size of the image shown on the page in pixels.
 (Note this is not the size of the actual image, it is the size of the image as it is displayed on the web page.)

 ### Task 5
-Identify and select the element that contains the address.
+Identify and select the element that contains the address on the home page.
 Use the developer tools to reduce the font size used for the contact information to 80%.

 Notice that you can use the up and down arrows while editing the size to increase and decrease the value.
 Is there a point where the font size no longer becomes smaller?
 If so, what is that value?